Eating Concerns Resources

 • Try not to worry about your friend's reaction.
 Your friend might not acknowledge what you say, but knowing you are concerned will have an impact.
 Remind yourself that you are being a compassionate, caring friend.

 • Talk to someone who can intervene.
-If you are worried about your friend's safety, speak to someone at the Dean of Student Affairs office.
+If you are worried about your friend's safety, share your concern with Student Support.
 If appropriate, they will work to ensure that your friend has an evaluation.